Last modified: 18 March 2023

 .

-Create the file ~/.vim/ftdetect/lilypond.vim
+Create the file ~/.vim/filetype.vim

-Inside the file add the single line
+) and inside add the single line

 autocmd BufNewFile,BufRead *.ly set filetype=lilypond